 The general context of Romans 13:1-7 has to do with the Christian’s responsibility to the government under which he lives.
 And this embraces any government — ancient or modern.

 The instruction deals with principles that are applicable to any political environment.
 The larger context includes the first seven verses of the chapter.

 “Let every soul be in subjection to the governing authorities: for there is no authority but of God; and the authorities that exist are appointed by God.
 Therefore whoever resists the authority, withstands the appointment of God: and they that withstand shall receive judgment to themselves.
 For rulers are not a terror to good conduct, but to that which is evil.
 Would you have no fear of the authorities?
 Then do that which is good, and you shall have praise from the same: for he is a servant of God on your behalf for good.
 But if you do that which is wrong, be afraid; for he does not carry the sword in vain: for he is a servant of God, an avenger for wrath to him who does evil.
 Therefore, you must be in subjection, not only to avoid wrath, but also for conscience sake.
 For this cause you are to pay taxes also; for they are ministers of God’s service, attending continually upon this very thing.
 Pay to all what is owed to them: tax to whom tax is due; revenue to whom revenue is due; fear to whom fear is due; honor to whom honor is due.”

-This text is the most comprehensive treatment in the New Testament that relates to the Christian’s obligations to civil government.
+This text is the most comprehensive treatment in the New Testament relating to a Christian’s obligations to civil government.
 Here are some fundamental truths set forth in this narrative, as well as in complementary biblical texts.

 All authority ultimately resides in God, who is the sovereign of the Universe.
 He is the “ruler over the nations” (Psa.
 22:28; cf. 1 Chron.
 29:11).
 Kings, presidents, legislative bodies, etc., are subject to God and will be held accountable for how they administer civil affairs.
 Bible history is replete with evidence establishing this premise.